 Arsenal may have been without Alexandre Lacazette yesterday evening due to suspension, but at least they had a playing surface worthy of the name.
 Unai Emery opted for a back four, which made room for an extra attacking player.
 That would have been a choice between the newly arrived Denis Suarez, the soon to depart Aaron Ramsey and the out of favour Mesut Ozil.
 The latter got the chance to start a match for the first time in ages.
 Whether or not he did enough to convince the manager to retain him should he return to a five at the back formation we’ll probably find out on Sunday.
+If you are thinking of having a bet on the outcome of that game against Southampton, do remember to use the bonus code bet365 to increase your profits should you get it right.
 Given Ozil may not be match fit after so long out in the cold could justify rotation as a reason to bench him.

 BATE, as expected, did not offer regular danger, but early in the game, they certainly had a couple of very decent opportunities, the best of which was cleared off the line by Lichtsteiner.
 Arsenal were one up by this time, courtesy of an own goal, but everyone was aware of the implications of a BATE goal, after Emery’s team had failed to secure an away goal of their own in the first leg.
 There was one very decent chance just before for which they might have been punished by a better striker, but after that, the home side regained control of the game as BATE sat back.
 A 1-0 scoreline was parity and offered the a penalty shoot out if they could hold on.